Steve-Shambles/head2head/README.md

 You can save the resultant data as CSV or plain text by clicking the appropriate button.

-You can quickly view edit or delete those saved files in your file browser, if you got to the drop-down menu, top left of the program, you can select "open user saves folder".
+You can quickly view edit or delete those saved files in your file browser, if you go to the drop-down menu, top left of the program, you can select "open user saves folder".

 This is a very early version of H2H.
 I'm not sure if it is worth developing or not but I have done all the donkey work now